saurabhkumarxmpt/jwt-auth-app/README.md

 # JWT Authentication System in MERN Stack

-This is a simple authentication system built using the **MERN** stack (MongoDB, Express.js, React.js, Node.js).
-It includes user signup, login,profile and welcome email notification.
+This is a simple authentication system built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+This is my second project using MERN.

+In this app, users can sign up and they receive a welcome email after registration.
+I'm using JWT for authentication and Bcrypt to hash passwords.

+I haven't added the "Forgot Password" feature yet, but I plan to include it in the coming days.

+Overall, it's a basic auth system where I focused on learning how signup, login, tokens, and email services work together.

 ### Features